mhallin/graphql_ppx/README.md

   optional.
 * Unions are converted to polymorphic variants, with exhaustiveness checking.
   This only works for object types, not for unions containing interfaces.
+* Interfaces are also converted into polymorphic variants.
+Overlapping interface selections and other more uncommon use cases are not yet supported.
+* Basic fragment support

+# Limitations

+While graphql_ppx covers a large portion of the GraphQL spec, there are still some unsupported areas:

+* Not all GraphQL validations are implemented.
+It will *not* validate argument types and do other sanity-checking of the queries.
+The fact that a query compiles does not mean that it will pass server-side validation.
+* Fragment support is limited and not 100% safe - because graphql_ppx only can perform local reasoning on queries, you can construct queries with fragments that are invalid.

 ## Extra features